-“Beasts,” a hard-knock ecological fairy tale about the disappearing Louisiana bayou coastline, highlights the fragility of the region’s hurricane defenses and the resulting devastation of communities and cultures living on the flooding margins.
+Beasts of the Southern Wild, a hard-knock ecological fairy tale about the disappearing Louisiana bayou cultures and coastline, highlights the fragility of the region’s hurricane defenses and the resulting devastation of communities living on the flooding margins.

 Disappearing Beasts: A Hard-Knock Ecological Fairy Tale